limine-bootloader/limine/PROTOCOL.md

 * `dtb_ptr` - Virtual pointer to the device tree blob.

+Note: If the DTB cannot be found, the response will *not* be generated.

 Note: Information contained in the `/chosen` node may not reflect the information given by bootloader tags, and as such the `/chosen` node properties should be ignored.